chendiqian/GNN4FL/README.md

 which will give a set of models trained on different digits with different initialization seeds.
 The trained models will be used as a dataset.

+For FEMNIST dataset, we use the [LEAF](https://github.com/TalwalkarLab/leaf) repo, please see to the official repo and create FEMNIST dataset.
+After that, simply copy the `train` and `test` folder under `./datasets/FEMNIST`.

 ## Graph dataset creation
 For each graph, we have several models as parameter nodes, and several virtual aggregator nodes.
 Run e.g.